 WELCOME TO MY WEBSITE – Ann M. Evans

 On my website you’ll find information about my consulting business, Ann M. Evans consulting, recipes, articles/books, consulting work, and illustrations available as notecards or for single use in the design of personal and commercial communication.
 My illustrations are mostly from my garden.
 I design notecards because I believe in the hand written word, a lost art in today’s electronic age and because if you eat seasonally, you’ll want a wardrobe of seasonal stationery.
 Below are some of my latest recipes which I hope you’ll enjoy.
 My column, At My Table, can be found in the Davis Enterprise and the Woodland Daily Democrat.

-Mint Infused Simple Syrup with Fresh Lemonade is what I make in June when my lemons are dropping off the tree and I’m madly pulling out the mint which spreading throughout my garden.
+Mint Infused Simple Syrup with Fresh Lemonade is what I make in June and July when my lemons are dropping off the tree and I’m madly pulling out the mint which spreading throughout my garden.
 I serve it French style, inspired by sipping Citron Presse in Provence many a summer on the village square.
 The mint syrup lasts for up to three months in refrigerator and is good in sparkling wine or water as well.

 Elderflower Cordial is what I make in April or May, from flowers I gather on the roadside in Yolo County.
 It’s a lovely and easy way to preserve the season, and no one can quite believe the taste — a hint of herbal, of lemon, or wild, of vanilla, or lemon verbena.
 Great in sparkling water or wine with ice.